 And it’s not your fault whatsoever!

-Every employer is required to send a copy of the W-2 to the IRS to match to their tax returns.
+Every employer is required to send a copy of the W-2 to the IRS to match up with their tax returns.

 It’s how the IRS knows that people (for the most part) are reporting what they earned and can’t cheat (although they always find a way).